jackycgq/English-workshop/Top Business Analyst Interview Questions (+ Sample Answers).md

 These are the set of measurable services and products delivered to the end customer after project completion.
 It is the outcome of the project.
 ## 9.How do you keep yourself updated about the latest business trends and knowledge?
 Usually I would attend some events/forums/symposiums/conferences to connect with the business community.
-In
+In that way,i can obtain related knowledge and references